 In most countries, adultery is a legal ground for divorce (the other being, generally, cruelty).

-The person who seduces another's spouse is known as the "adulterer."
+A person who seduces another's spouse is known as the "adulterer."

 In old English law, this gave a husband an action against the adulterer, known as criminal conversation.